This article explains how to configure Knowledge Center Bot in Gainsight PX.

 Onboarding Tab Settings

-Onboarding Tab Settings can help you format the title, position, header, content, hover, and activation options for the Onboarding tab in KC Bot.
+Onboarding Tab Settings can help you format the title, hover, category icon and the progress bar options for the Onboarding tab in KC Bot.

-Select the Onboarding Tab checkbox to make the Onboarding Tab visible on your KC Bot.
+The Onboarding Tab checkbox helps to make the Onboarding Tab visible on your KC Bot.

 Bot Tab Settings

-Using the settings on this tab, you can also select the text color or background color for the Bot Badge and Close Badge.
-The Badge is the icon that appears in the customer’s application and provides user access to the Knowledge Center Bot.
-You have multiple options available from which you can select the desired Bot icon.
+Using the settings on this tab, you can also select the icon style color or background color for the Bot Badge and Close Badge.
+The Badge is the icon that appears on the target application page and allows user to access the Knowledge Center Bot.

 To add a customized bot icon, select the Use Image URL checkbox and enter the image URL and click OK.
 You also have the option to allow users to drag and drop the bot icon across the screen.
-Select the Draggable checkbox to make the bot icon movable.
+Select the Draggable checkbox to make the bot badge movable along with the KC Bot window.

-Enter text in the Speech Bubble field to help end-users understand the widget’s purpose and format the text color or background color, as required.
+Enter text in the Speech Bubble field, to help your end-users understand the purpose of the widget.
+You can format the font style, font size, font color, and the background color for the speech bubble.

 Modify Title, Size, and Position of Bot